JanOdijk/simauthors/README.md

 Such a file can be created by export from the START conference management system by adding columns for *sessionslotid* and *parblock* (*paperid* and *authors* are present in such files.

 > Usually the parblock is uniquely determined by the session slot id.
 In the past we added parblocks automatically in the programme file by an Excel formula that looked up the parblock for a session slot in a table in a separate sheet.
-But it would be desirable to be able to specify such a mapping table in a separate file.
+This is necessary anyway to generate different formats of the program after it has been established from this file.
+But it would nevertheless be desirable to be able to specify such a mapping table in a separate file.
 That is currently not the case.

 ## Presenters